© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Capel Dewi is a scheduled monument protected by Cadw under reference CM153.
 View the official record →

-Capel Dewi is a medieval chapel located in Carmarthenshire, Wales, designated as a scheduled ancient monument under the Cadw reference CM153.
+Capel Dewi is a medieval chapel located in Carmarthenshire, Wales, with official designation reference Cadw SAM CM153.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM153.

 Capel Dewi dates from the medieval period, and is classified as a chapel.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Capel Dewi is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM153.